 Papers.
 James loved Venice and this novel and short story are engrossing

 stories set in Venice.

 8:45…Meet Luisella, our guide extraordinaire, at the entrance to the Doge’s Palace.
 Ruskin described the Doge’s Palace as “the work” of art in Venice.
 The palace is filled with huge paintings, especially those of Tintoretto and Veronese.
-After our hour long highlight tour, we will visit St. Marc’s and its golden altar screen and the mosaics that so intrigued Proust.
+After our hour long highlight to tour, we will visit St. Marc’s and its golden altar screen and the mosaics that so intrigued Proust.
 If you have small opera binoculars, bring them.
 They give you a better view of ceiling art.
-If we want to get the best look at the mosaics we will have to wait an hour until mosaics are illuminated.

 Our Proust in Venice discussion will cover the Venice section of Proust’s iconic novel, In Search of Lost

 We will “try”to recreate Proust’s wanderings through Venice.
 If we find what we think is his “spacious

 Piazza”, we will celebrate and accept the fact that we might not be able to find it again.
 That’s part of the Venice mystique.
 For the dedicated Proust reader, there will be more Proust discussions Perhaps on the morning of your Optional Day.

 Wandering through Venice and getting lost along the way

 HOMAGE TO THE GONDOLA… The gondola is much more than the iconic tourist ride complete with serenade.